-4.2.9.3 Impact of pulsed interference
+4.2.10.3 Impact of pulsed interference

-Pulsed interference can have a significant impact on the reflectivity data that a meteorologist uses to forecast severe weather events.
-In some cases pulsed interference could result in a returned data that cannot reliably produce an image of targets in the atmosphere.
+Pulsed interference can have a significant impact on the reflectivity data and could result in a returned data that cannot reliably produce an image of targets in the atmosphere.
 An example of this can be seen in Fig. 4-10.